sajjadkarimian/Moodle-Plugins/Local/MyGroupCourses/README.md

 # Courses by category (`local_mycoursegroups`)

-An alternative Moodle page that displays a user's enrolled courses grouped by course category.
+An alternative Moodle page that displays a user's enrolled courses grouped by course category in Boost theme.

 ## What this plugin does